 What is 'Going Solar' and How Can it Help Me?

 As technology evolves, more and more homeowners are investing in solar power as a source of residential energy, according to the Solar Energy Industries Association.
 For homes located in areas that benefit from solar power, it's well worth considering the switch to this renewable energy source.
 Solar energy users can lower their utility bills, and financing options — including a solar loan — are available to help manage the cost of a new system.

 Advantages of Going Solar

 Adding solar panels to your house can provide numerous benefits.
-In addition to increasing your home's energy efficiency, a solar panel system will result in energy savings and lower utility costs.
+In addition to increasing your home's energy efficiency, a solar panel system may result in energy savings and may help lower utility costs.
 You'll also be using a more environmentally-friendly, renewable energy source.
 Today's solar energy systems can even increase your home's value as more potential buyers search for eco-friendly options.
 Tax incentives are another advantage; according to the IRS, owners of solar panels are entitled to a federal tax credit equal to a portion of their cost.
 As an owner, you may also qualify for state and local rebates or incentives.

 Financing Options for Solar

 With an average price tag of $30,000 according to Energy Informative, the upfront investment in solar panels may seem daunting.
 However, there are options available for purchasing or financing a solar system.
 Choosing to own your system rather than lease it through a solar provider will allow you to benefit from tax credits and other incentives.
 Here are a few options to consider when purchasing a solar system: